bright/new-www/content/projects/app-for-parkinsons-patients.md

 ![App for Parkinson's Patients](../../static/images/app_for_parkinson_patients3.png)

-<sub>*It is not a real implemented design.
-It is a mockup example created for the purpose of case study.*</sub>

 <TitleWithIcon sectionTitle="challenges: inclusive AI and securing medical data" titleIcon="/images/gearwheel.svg" titleIconAlt="challenges" />

 From the beginning, we understood that **the key element of the solution must have been inclusive and empathic UX/UI design**.
 The app had to be **friendly in use for patients suffering from tremors** or other movement disorders.
 Also, as the elderly constitute the majority of patients suffering from Parkinson’s, **the challenge was to deliver a legible, highly intuitive interface that would minimize the chances of mistake**s.
 If an accidental input were to take place, though, the interface also needed to allow the option to undo the action.